Claudia-Liza Vanderpuije

 Claudia-Liza Vanderpuije is a British newsreader.
-Since January 2018, she has been one of the main presenters on 5 News, alongside hosting the Weekend Breakfast Show on talkTV.
-She has also worked for Sky News and hosted the BBC programme 60 Seconds.
+Since January 2018, she has been one of the main presenters on 5 News, alongside hosting the Weekend Breakfast Show on Talk.
+She has also worked for Sky News and hosted the BBC programme 60 Seconds and the Cambridge opt out of Look East.

 Early life

-Vanderpuije grew up in West Kensington and attended Queen Mary College.
+Vanderpuije grew up in West Kensington and attended Queen Mary University College.